Last updated on May 10, 2021.

 - Diabetic Neuropathy: It is the most common complication in which nerves are damaged.
 Symptoms are numbness and pain in hands and feet.
 Consequences include sensory loss, damage to limbs with possibility of amputation, impotence in men and foot ulcers.

 - Diabetic Nephropathy: Small blood vessels in the kidneys are damaged.
-Because the kidneys are responsible for filtering body wastes so they can be removed in urine, this function is impaired and potentially lead to death.
+Because the kidneys are responsible for filtering body wastes and remove them in urine, the impairment of this function may potentially lead to death.
 There are no early warning signs but tiredness and confusion can happen gradually.

 - Diabetic retinopathy: Small blood vessels at the back layer of the eye are damaged, leading to blurry vision and even blindness.

 - Diabetes Ketoacidosis: It usually happens in Type 1 diabetes.
 Large amounts of ketones (acids in the blood) build up as a result of fat breaking down to provide energy because glucose cannot be utilized without enough insulin.
-Symptoms are nausea, vomiting and sweet-smelling breath.
+Symptoms could be nausea, vomiting and sweet-smelling breath.

 - Coronary heart disease and stroke